- Skip Ahead to

 From here, browse for your file or drag it into the importer and then complete the instructions that follow, choosing the project to which you’d like to add your CSV file and the Organization it lives in.

-If your spreadsheet has a header row, click the Use first row as the column names checkbox.
-Map your columns to task, task assignee, and task due date.
+The Use first row as the column names box is checked by default, however you can uncheck this if your spreadsheet doesn’t have a header row.
+You can then map your columns to task, task assignee, and task due date.
 If you have custom fields you can select and map these too.

 You also have additional options where you can opt to include the task row data in each task’s description and invite the assignees & followers to Asana, if they don’t already have an account.